rapidsai/rapidsmpf/docs/source/background/channels.md

 A Consumer is **"full"** when an internal ring_buffer `coro::ring_buffer<Message, 1> rb_;` has reached capacity.

-Additional backpressure control can be applied by usage of a Throttline system (semaphores) controlling the number of threads/concurrent operations.
+Additional backpressure control can be applied by usage of a Throttling system (semaphores) controlling the maximum number of threads/concurrent operations.

 ```python